saeedbrohi/software-Assignment/Paper3/readme.md

 been experimented with publicly available Java code-comment pairs dataset and siamese network.
 This section elaborates those experimental details and statistical findings accordingly.
+Some works took place in this area.
+1st work found is done by Tan et. al where they proposed an approach, tan2007icomment to detect code comment inconsistency in locking and calling mechanism.
+Their scope is bound to the comments related to programmers’

+assumptions and requirements.
+In this work they skip those com- ments related to program explanation of code segments.

+Another tool named tcomment [12] was proposed by Tan et. al for testing Javadoc comments, where method properties about null

+values and related exceptions are considered specifically.
+The au- thors set some rules for parameter tags in javadoc comments where

+null parameter java exception statements are checked.
+Finally, they used NLP with those rules to match if there are inconsistencies between codes and javadoc comments.
+The scope of their work is bound to null reference and throwing exceptions related comments.
+Ratol et. al introduced an eclipse plugin called fraco [8] to detect fragile comments while renaming identifiers.
+The authors created guidelines as well as defined scope of comments to link with their responsive codes.
+They applied a rule based approach to detect fragile comments using the code and their linked comments.